 - Incorporating Nature into Education: The best way to learn about the countryside is through direct experience.
-Residential stays, expeditions and day trips are all things which help to counter the 'extinction of experience' which is contributing to the loss of knowledge of the natural world.
-These should focus on empowerment: developing comfort and resilience in the outdoor environment, practical skills and knowledge, and baseline ecological awareness.
-These can be powerfully complemented by ensuring the new GCSE in Natural History, originally scheduled for 2025 but delayed once again, is widely available to all schools. - National Nature Service: We support calls by the Wildlife & Countryside Link for a new National Nature Service, training a new generation in ecological and practical conservation skills and helping meet the skills-gap hampering our ability to meet nature recovery targets.
+Residential stays, expeditions and day trips all help to counter the 'extinction of experience' which is contributing to the loss of knowledge of the natural world.
+But these are no replacement for day to day, self-directed experience.
+Education should focus on empowerment: developing comfort and resilience in the outdoor environment, practical skills and knowledge and baseline ecological awareness.
+These can be complemented through the newly announced GCSE in Natural History. - National Nature Service: We support calls by the Wildlife & Countryside Link for a new National Nature Service, training a new generation in ecological and practical conservation skills and helping meet the skills-gap hampering our ability to meet nature recovery targets.
 Drawing on its namesake, this could be supplemented with an ecological equivalent to national service: providing a voluntary mechanism for every young person to spend a year undertaking meaningful ecological restoration around the country: learning to love their national landscapes, meeting like-minded peers, and beginning a life journey as an advocate and agent of ecological transformation.